DecentralCommons/fobtap/INSTALL.md

 - Something to control with the gpio pins: door, bitpepsi

 ### 1. Set up raspbian on a microsd card
 Download the raspbian lite image from there site (https://www.raspberrypi.org/downloads/).
-Unzip it then write to your sd card.
+Unzip it then write to your micro sd card.
 A good way to determine which drive is your sd card is by running `sudo fdisk -l` before and after plugging it in.
 Use that drive in the of= (output file) of the dd command.

 - `unzip 2018-04-18-raspbian-stretch-lite.zip`
 - `sudo dd bs=4M if=2018-04-18-raspbian-stretch-lite.img of=/dev/mmcblk0 conv=fsync`

+After this command finishes you should have a bootable microsd card that can go into the pi.
+After it boots it is good to run the following commands.
+The default username and password for raspbian is pi:raspberry.

+- `sudo apt-get update`
+- `sudo apt update`

 ### 2. Setup wifi (optional)
 Add the following to /etc/network/interfaces